exercism/scala/exercises/practice/pig-latin/.approaches/map-recursion-mkstring/content.md

 The input phrase is split on a space character and the word or words are chained to the [`map()`][map] method.
 Each word is passed to the [lambda][lambda] which consists of an `if/else` expression.
-If the `Set` of vowels includes the first character of the word (also called the [`head`][head]), or if a [`slice()`][slice] of the first two characters is one of the special grouops of letters, then `map()` outputs the word appended with `ay`.
+If the `Set` of vowels includes the first character of the word (also called the [`head`][head]), or if a [`slice()`][slice] of the first two characters is one of the special groups of letters, then `map()` outputs the word appended with `ay`.

 Otherwise, the `findVowel()` method is passed the word and a starting position of `1`.